IQTLabs/GitGeo/README.md

   This person is the "auth" person.
 -  Investigate over time commit analysis visualization
 -  Investigate multi-token capability, i.e. storing multiple tokens to increase API usage per hour.
--  Investigate People Data Labs API and Diffbot API to enrich data on users, especially ones without location.
+-  Add dump multirepo results (or similar aggregate scan) to s3 capability
 -  Investigate diff to tweet capability.
 Reveal major contributor changes in critical projects to an open feed.
 -  Investigate switching ownership data.
 Would be interesting to alert users to this.
 -  Investigate by user capability.
 Determine all repo's a user has contributed to.
 Do a quick git blame for a user.

+## Rainy Day Options

+-  Access commercial API's to enrich data on GitHub usernames or, if included in GitHub profile, email handles, etc.(MK)

 ## Potential Research Questions